Massive hemoptysis: Initial management

 IDENTIFY WHICH SIDE IS BLEEDING

-The initial step in managing a patient with massive hemoptysis is to determine if the bleeding is coming primarily from one lung and, if so, which side is the primary source.
-This may be difficult.
-Occasionally, on the bleeding side there is a history of lung disease or there may be a gurgling sound that can be auscultated, or an abnormal sensation.
+The initial steps in managing a patient with massive hemoptysis are to ensure adequate oxygenation and to determine if the bleeding is coming primarily from one lung and, if so, which side is the primary source.
+This determination may be difficult.
+Occasionally, there is a history of lung disease on the bleeding side or there may be a gurgling sound that can be auscultated, or an abnormal sensation on that side.
 However, many signs are misleading because they occur away from the actual bleeding site.
 As an example, upper lobe hemorrhage may manifest wheezing, rhonchi, or air space disease in the lower lobe, due to the accumulation of blood in the lower lobe with gravitational pooling.

 POSITION THE PATIENT